The handlebody group is a virtual duality group: Proof of the main theorems

 \begin{rem} The operation $\altjoin$ is associative.
 There is a natural homeomorphism $|\mathsf P \altjoin \mathsf Q| \cong |\mathsf P| \ast |\mathsf Q|$ on geometric realizations \cite[Proposition 1.9]{quillen-homotopyproperties}.
 Hence the operation $\altjoin$ provides another lift of the join operation from spaces to posets than the one of \cref{notation:quillenjoin}. \end{rem}

 \begin{prop} Let $V$ be a handlebody of genus $g \geq 2$, with no marked points or discs on its boundary.
-Assume that the statement of \cref{thm:B} is known for all handlebodies of genus strictly less than $g$.
+Assume that the statement of \cref{thm:B} is known for all handlebodies of genus strictly less than $g$, with any number of marked points or boundary components.
 Then the statement of \cref{thm:B} holds also for $V$; that is, $|\NS(V)|$ is homology equivalent to a wedge of spheres of dimension $2g-3$. \end{prop}

 \begin{proof}It suffices to prove that $|\NS(V)|$ is homologically of dimension~$\leq (2g-3)$, after \cref{high connectivity}.
 We prove this using the criterion of \cref{dimension lemma}.
 Thus we choose $D \in \NS(V)$ and prove that $|\NS(V)_{>D}|$ is homologically of dimension $\leq (2g-4)$.